-Authorities said investigators were called to the scene and linked Stanton, a student of O’Fallon Township High School, to the materials.
+Authorities said investigators were called to the scene and linked a male student of O’Fallon Township High School to the materials.

 Betten told News 4 about 10 officers went to the school, identified the student and took him and four other males into custody for questioning.
 School officials saidt he students were cooperative with police.

 The school was put on a precautionary lock down while officials investigated a possible threat.
 No suspicious items or packages were found on school grounds and the lockdown was lifted.

 Authorities were still working Wednesday afternoon to determine what materials were discovered.
 Scott Air Force K-9 units were called in to assist in the investigation.

 O’Fallon Township High School officials said parents should have no concern about sending their children to school on Thursday.